CW Programs / Interfaces

 CW Skimmer by Alex Shovkoplyas, VE3NEA at www.DXAtlas.com.

-CWType is FREE but CW Get and CW Skimmer need registration.
+CWType is FREE but CW Get, CW Skimmer, SDC Skimmer and MRP40 need registration.

 To set up the CW interfaces select the menu item Options | CW-Interface and then the program/interface you will be using:

-In the next dialog you have to specify the directory in which CwType.Exe / CwGet.Exe / CWSkimmer.Exe are located.
+In the next dialog you have to specify the directory in which CwType.Exe / CwGet.Exe / CWSkimmer.Exe / MRP40vxx.exe / SDC.exe are located.
+For SDC you need to set the TCP port to communicate with Swisslog.
+By default is port 7701.

 If you select K1EL WinKeyer continue reading HERE.